Teen Daze

-Teen Daze is the stage name for solo Canadian electronic musician Jamison Isaak originally from Abbotsford, British Columbia.
+Jamison Jon Baerg Isaak, better known as Teen Daze, is a Canadian electronic musician originally from Abbotsford, British Columbia.

 His first albums were released in 2010, attracting the attention of online music press outlets such as Pitchfork Media.
 Signing with Lefse Records, he released the full-length All of Us Together in 2012, followed quickly by Glacier in 2013.
 On his 2015 John Vanderslice-produced album Morning World, Teen Daze shifted from an electronic-driven style with elements of chillwave, house, and ambient to more of an indie pop sound, adding his own vocals.

 Teen Daze released Interior in 2021, describing it as "an album of first loves refracted through prisms of wisdom, wounds, and wonder."
 The album won the Juno Award for Electronic Album of the Year at the Juno Awards of 2023.